DestanT/we_rate_music_drf/README.md

 ##### SignUpForm

 **Overview**
-The SignUpForm page provides a user an interface for creating an account.
+The SignUpForm page provides a user with an interface for creating an account.
 Upon successful account creation, the user is redirected to the sign-in page.

 #### Homepage